jjskrainka/xlm_amm/README.md

 -acc_balance.py is used to verify transactions and balances.

--buyer.py and seller.py will be used to balance the two assets in the liquidity pool.
-It's undetermined how they will be used to turn a profit.
+-buyer.py will validate the trading account contains assets, retrieve the order_book, and attempt to beat the current exchange rate by depositing pool shares for liquidity.

+-seller.py will be called on a cron scheduled time period or when the trading account has no assets to deposit.
+It will check if the exchange rates used by the buying bot are lower than the current exchange rate for the two assets.
+If the exchange rate for the two assets has increased by a pre-determined percent, it will pull all of the pool shares to replenish the trading account's funds.

 -liquidity_pool.py is how the liquidity pool is initialized and how buyer.py and seller.py grab its ID.